-Oren Gateway Center (2007)-Named for lead donors and alumni Don and Beverly Oren, it is home for the StepUP® collegiate recovery program, Institutional Advancement offices, the Alumni Offices, the Master of Business Administration Program, the Master of Arts in Leadership program, the Master of Fine Arts in Creative Writing program, and substance-free student housing.
-It also houses the Barnes & Noble Augsburg Bookstore, Nabo Café, Gage Family Art Gallery, and the Johnson Conference Center.
+Oren Gateway Center (2007)-Named for lead donors and alumni Don and Beverly Oren, it is home for the StepUP® collegiate recovery program, Institutional Advancement offices, the Master of Arts in Leadership program, and substance-free student housing.
+It also houses the Barnes & Noble Augsburg Bookstore, Nabo Café, Gage Family Art Gallery, interfaith offices, and the Johnson Conference Center.